joshgachnang/pyaddress/README.rst

 ``zip``

-The 5 digit zip code of the address, preferably following the state.
-9 digit zips not yet supported.
+The 5 or 9 digit zip code of the address, preferably following the state.
+9 digit zips supported in the format (xxxxx-xxx).
 E.g. 123 W. Mifflin St., Madison, WI **53703**

 ``full_address()``